Four pillars of excellence

-CPA Australia recognises the existing standard-based quality assurance framework within the higher education systems of overseas countries.
+The Professional Bodies recognise the existing standards-based quality assurance framework within the Australian and New Zealand higher education system.

-CPA Australia will only accept submissions for programs that have been accredited as higher education programs, at least at Bachelor Degree level, by the relevant accrediting body within that country.
-Higher education providers themselves must also be registered as an approved provider with the relevant accrediting body.
-If the accreditation status of a program is unclear, CPA Australia will assess the qualification using the AEI-NOOSR (National Office for Overseas Skills Recognition) website.
+Each Professional Body will only accept submissions for programs that have been accredited as higher education programs, at least at a bachelor's degree level, by the Tertiary Education Quality Standards Agency (TEQSA) or New Zealand Qualifications Authority (NZQA).
+Higher education providers themselves must also be registered as an approved provider with TEQSA or NZQA.

-CPA Australia will accept information available through the relevant accrediting body and other agencies’ reports, and acknowledge the diligence undertaken by bodies such as the Association to Advance Collegiate Schools of Business (AACSB), EFMD Quality Improvement System (EQUIS) and Project 211 Universities recognised by the Ministry of Education (MOE) of the People’s Republic of China.
+Further, both Professional Bodies will accept information available through NZQA, TEQSA and other agencies’ reports, and acknowledge the diligence undertaken by bodies such as the Association to Advance Collegiate Schools of Business (AACSB) and the EFMD Quality Improvement System (EQUIS).

-Additional quality assurance requirements will apply to those higher education providers that have not undergone such additional accreditation agency reviews (such as AACSB, EQUIS) until such time as CPA Australia is satisfied with the sustainability and quality of their accounting programs.
+Additional quality assurance requirements will apply to those higher education providers that have not undergone such additional accreditation agency reviews (such as AACSB, EQUIS) until such time as the Professional Bodies are satisfied with the sustainability and quality of their accounting programs.

-In the interests of meeting the evolving needs of the accounting profession, CPA Australia continues to encourage this type of innovation.
+In the interests of meeting the evolving needs of the accounting profession, the Professional Bodies continue to encourage this type of innovation.
 Non-technical skills such as critical thinking, ethical judgment and communication skills are highlighted by the profession as being essential accounting graduate attributes.
-CPA Australia will assist wherever possible in providing resource links between academia and the profession in terms of program development and delivery to achieve desired graduate attributes.
+Each Professional Body will assist wherever possible in providing resource links between academia and the profession in terms of program development and delivery to achieve desired graduate attributes.

-Whilst not a formal part of the program accreditation process, CPA Australia may use information gained via the process to continue to inform its advocacy on higher education policy and funding issues impacting accounting.
+While it's not a formal part of the program accreditation process, the Professional Bodies will use information gained during the process to continue to lobby government to: